rhostettler/libsmc/README.md

 * `x`: Nx times M matrix of marginal filtering density particles,
 * `w`: 1 times M vector of marginal filtering density particle weights,
-* `a`: 1 times M vector of ancestor indices,
+* `alpha`: 1 times M vector of ancestor indices,
 * `xf`: Nx times M matrix of joint filtering states (i.e. `sys(:).xf(:, j)` corresponds to a complete (degenerate) state trajectory),
 * `wf`: 1 times M vector of joint filtering trajectory weights (only set for `sys(N)`),
-* `xs`: Nx times M matrix of smoothed particles, **TODO**
+* `xs`: Nx times M matrix of smoothed particles,
-* `ws`: 1 times M vector of smoothed particle weights, **TODO**
+* `ws`: 1 times M vector of smoothed particle weights,
 * `r`: Boolean variable indicating whether resampling was used at the given time step (for algorithms that use delayed resampling),

 `sys` may also contain additional relevant fields, depending on the particular method.
 See the help page of each function for details (`help <function>`).

-**TODO:** I should use individual fields for the marginal density and the joint filtering density; also this needs to be implemented in calculate_particle_lineages (i.e. that they are stored in different fields. need to check how to add a field to arrays of structs).

-**TODO:** Make sys an array of structs; that is much more efficient to store and reference things (also with respect to things like covariance matrices.

-**TODO: Describe somewhere what the conventions are**
+## Algorithms
+The library currently implements the following algorithms:

+* `sisr_pf`: Generic sequential importance sampling with resampling particle filter.
+* `bootstrap_pf`: Bootstrap particle filter.

+You might find other methods implemented in the source code, but as long as it is not listed above, consider the implementation to be unstable/subject to major changes/etc.

+## Models
+There are also a couple of constructors for commonly used model types ready to use.
+These are found in the folder `src/models` and are prefixed with `model_`.
+The currently implemented models are:

+* `model_lgssm`: Linear, Gaussian state space model,
+* `model_wiener_ssm`: Wiener state space model (linear Gaussian dynamics, nonlinear likelihood), (**TODO:** Implemented but needs cleanup, together with the related functions)
+* `model_clgssm1`: Mixing linear/nonlinear Gaussian state space model, (**TODO:** Not actually implemented yet)
+* `model_clgssm2`: Hierarchical linear/nonlinear Gaussian state space model. (**TODO:** Not actually implemented yet)

+## Examples
+In the directory `examples`, you can find a couple of examples that show how to use the library.
+These are:

+* `example_ungm`: An example using the univariate growth model commonly used as a benchmark for filtering algorithms (see, for example, [X]), **TODO:** Implement this.
+* `example_psis`: Example using a pareto distribution fit to the tail of the importance weights as a resampling criterion (see [X]),

+## References

+## TODO
+* Ensure that `par` structures are not passed along to other functions to avoid confusion in what parameters are used and what not.
+* The non-Markovian implementations are quite a mess at the moment.
+We will need to improve that.
+* Remove the following function(s):
+  * `calculate_incremental_weights()`: This is now being taken care of through the parameter `calculate_incremental_weights()` in `sisr_pf` (and should be migrated to the same approach everywhere else).
+* Port the GPU-based codes as well.

+### Random Notes
 Typical scenarios where we have other variables: s/z/P (for conditionally linear models)

 *rb_cpfas:*